ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/function-multiversioning/_index.md

 minutes_to_complete: 30

-who_is_this_for: Developers interested in optimizing their C/C++ applications across Arm64 targets.
+who_is_this_for: This is an advanced topic for developers interested in optimizing their C/C++ applications across Arm64 targets.

 learning_objectives:
     - Use hardware features to tune your applications at function level.